GSA-TTS/identity-dev-docs/_pages/oidc.md

 ### Auto-discovery

-Consistent with the specification, login.gov provides a JSON endpoint for OpenID Connect auto-discovery at:
+Consistent with the OpenID Connect specification, login.gov provides a JSON endpoint for auto-discovery at:
-`/.well-known/openid-configuration`
+`/.well-known/openid-configuration`.
+Issue a request to this endpoint to receive a configuration response.

 ### Configuration response